Table of Contents

 Hormones have kind of a bad rap, but it’s because they get lumped in with something called Insulin-Like Growth Factor, or IGF, which is found in milk.
 Cows that get hormone treatments do have more IGF, but because IGF is found in both animal and soy protein sources, we know that milk is not the problem.

-It’s also worth noting that dairy itself is not shown to be a cancer risk, but excess protein MIGHT be (the research is still inconclusive).
+It’s also worth noting that consuming dairy itself is not shown to be a cancer risk, but some epidemiological studies have shown that excess protein MIGHT be (the research is still inconclusive).
 So, if your child loves cow’s milk, or you want them to have it, go ahead and serve it!
 This research tells us it’s more about making sure we have a balanced diet than anything else.

-The FDA guidelines for organic milk state that the cows have not been treated with antibiotics, must never be given hormones ― for either reproduction or growth ― and have been fed at least 30 percent of their diet on pasture.
+The FDA guidelines for organic milk state that the cows have not been treated with antibiotics and must never be given hormones.
+They cannot be given hormones for either reproduction or growth.
+And, they must be fed at least 30 percent of their diet on pasture.

-As far as antibiotics go, cows on conventional farms must have the antibiotics out of their system before their milk is usable again.
+As far as antibiotics go, cows on conventional farms must have any antibiotics out of their system before their milk is usable again.

 How to learn about conventional dairy farms near you